gaurav-arya/StochasticAD.jl/docs/src/tutorials/game_of_life.md

     return play_game_of_life(p, vcat(birth_probs, death_probs), N, T; log)
 end
 ```
-We can now implement the game of life based on the specification.
+We can now implement the Game of Life based on the specification.
 At the end of the game, we return the total number of alive cells.
 ```@example game_of_life
 # A single turn of the game
 function update_state(all_probs, N, board_new, board_old)